01 of 09

 08 of 09

-Be as Modern or Traditional as You Wanna Be
+Be as Modern or Traditional as You Want

 Tradition calls for a thick white wedding invitation engraved with black ink.
 Today, many couples are opting for color but still using traditional wording and formal style.
 I'm here to tell you that there are no hard and fast rules!
 Just try to match your wedding invitation to the style and formality of your wedding.